 Please note that because Learning for Justice is not a credit-granting agency, we encourage you to check with your administration to determine if your participation will count toward continuing education requirements.

 Understanding and Teaching the Civil Rights MovementEdited by Hasan Kwame Jeffries

-- Teaching Tolerance, Using Photographs to Teach Social Justice
+- Learning for Justice, Using Photographs to Teach Social Justice

-- Teaching Tolerance, Patience is a Dirty Nasty Word
+- Learning for Justice, Patience is a Dirty Nasty Word

 - Zinn Education Project, Teaching SNCC: The Organization at the Heart of the Civil Rights Revolution